MattDWillson/Yen-Forecast-Machine-Learning-Algorithm/README.md

 <img width="359" alt="Screen Shot 2021-08-04 at 1 39 31 PM" src="https://user-images.githubusercontent.com/83780964/128228315-6b3bcb98-5a5c-41c5-90ae-b196215381b7.png">

 ## Conclusion:
 The models show that volatility and price will increase in the next 5 days.
 I would feel confident using the Garch model for trading because the P values are lower than .05 which signifies that it is a good model.
 However, both the price and returns models have p values above .05 which signifies that they are unreliable.
-Volatility = opportunity so one could profit if they had a better model to predict the short term trajectory of the Yen.
-Alternatively a trader could look at other indicators correlating to the price of the yen, this would allow a trader to profit, knowing that volaitity is expected to increase.
+Volatility = opportunity so one could profit if they had a better model to predict the short term trajectory of the Dollar or Yen.